 IAC research tools

-A second research tool, The Alcohol Environment Protocol (AEP), monitors the alcohol environment in each country.
+A second research tool, The Alcohol Environment Protocol (AEP), was developed to describe the alcohol environment in each country.
 The AEP was based on administrative and commercial data sets, key informant interviews and observational studies to assess the status of effective alcohol control policies in the following areas: alcohol availability, pricing and taxation of alcohol products, alcohol marketing, and drink driving enforcement.
-These data have been used to create the IAC Policy Index and examine the relationship with survey responses from drinkers in participating countries.
+Data from the AEP and the population survey were published in a Special Issue of Drug and Alcohol Review in 2018.

 Supporting effective alcohol policy

-The IAC study has established a research platform to monitor strong, evidence-based implementation of alcohol control policies.
-This is timely in the context of the WHO Global Strategy to Reduce Harmful Use of Alcohol (2010), the UN Declaration on the NCD epidemic (2011).
+The IAC study has established an international research platform for use in HICs and LMICs to monitor the status and impact of evidence based effective alcohol control policies.
+This is timely in the context of the WHO Global Strategy to Reduce Harmful Use of Alcohol (2010) and the UN Declaration on the NCD epidemic (2011).
 The dissemination of the WHO led SAFER package and the Global Alcohol Action Plan was endorsed by the WHA in 2022.
-The IAC project disseminates its research findings to the global alcohol control community, including researchers, policy makers, and advocates.

 Our funders